openfaas/openfaas.github.io/_posts/2023-10-26-aws-lambda-linode-migrate.md

 ```bash
 arkade install openfaas
 ```
-You can now run `arkade info openfaas` to get the instructions to log in with the CLI and to how to get the password to access the UI.
+You can now run `arkade info openfaas` to get the instructions to log in with the CLI and obtain the password to access the UI.

-To follow along with this tutorial you can use the suggested port-forwarding instructions printed out by the info command to access the OpenFaaS gateway.
+To follow along with this tutorial you can use the suggested port-forwarding instructions returned by the info command to access the OpenFaaS gateway.

 > If you want to use a TLS-enabled URL to access OpenFaaS and your functions follow the instructions from the "Setup Ingress" and "Install OpenFaaS" sections in our blog post: [How to set up production-ready K3s with OpenFaaS with Akamai Cloud Computing](https://www.openfaas.com/blog/production-faas-linode/)